Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Discussion

 \subsection{Limitations}

-First the low spatial and temporal resolution of the EEG, albeit acquired at clinical grade, is an important limitation because in order to arrive at the maximal potential of the presented analysis technique an increase in those acquisition parameters is needed.
-Second the two non-engaging experimental conditions, eyes-closed and eyes-open, further limit what instead a more engaging cognitive session could offer through exposing participants to standard audio-visual stimuli or to disease-specific experimental tasks which we expect could greatly improve sensitivity of the approach to subject- or disease-specific patterns in the EEG signal.
-Third the brain states epoch window kept for statistical reasons at two seconds width proved to work surprisingly well but does no justice to ephemeral electrical brain activities and the speed they operate at.
-In other words, it is crucially the acquisition of high-quality EEG data that can counter such limitations and account for the short-lived transient nature of high-frequency signal elements.
+First, the low spatial and temporal resolution of the analyzed EEG data, albeit acquired at clinical grade, is an important limiting factor whereas instead an increase in those acquisition parameters is indeed requisite for arriving at the maximal potential of the presented analysis technique.

+Second, the two non-engaging experimental conditions, eyes-closed and eyes-open, further limit what a more engaging cognitive session could offer.
+We expect that exposing participants to standard audio-visual stimuli or to disease-specific experimental tasks will greatly improve sensitivity of the approach to subject- or disease-specific patterns in the EEG signal.